im-sag/simple-calculator/README.md

 # simple-calculator
-here is code of simple calculator app
+hellow sir/mam here is my html and css code for simple calculator hope you all like it...